Women's event at the 42nd Chess Olympiad: Round 11

 The central attention in the final round received the direct clash for the gold medal between China and Russia on the first table.
 The reigning champions entered the final round with a two-point deficit, meaning that the Chinese needed only a draw to secure the gold.
 The match started successfully for Russia as Natalija Pogonina beat Guo Qi with the White pieces on the lowest board.
 The game on the first board between Hou Yifan and Alexandra Kosteniuk was drawn after 65 moves.
 Nonetheless, the Chinese team bounced back with Valentina Gunina's run of 7 wins in 9 games coming to an end with the loss to Ju Wenjun, while Aleksandra Goryachkina blundered in a difficult position.
 China won the match 2½-1½ to clinch the title, while Russia finished without a medal in fourth place.
 On the second table, Poland convincingly beat Hungary 3½-½ with three wins by Jolanta Zawadzka, Klaudia Kulon and Mariola Wozniak on the boards from two to four, while Ukraine scored a 3–1 victory over Bulgaria on the third table thanks to the wins by Anna Muzychuk against Antoaneta Stefanova and Anna Ushenina against Elitsa Raeva.
 Poland and Ukraine finished with 17 match points each but the Polish team won the tie-breaker for the silver medal, while the Ukrainian team won the bronze medal.

-In the other matches on the higher tables, United States and India drew with one game won with the Black pieces by the both teams.
+In the other matches on the higher tables, United States and India drew with one game won with the Black pieces by each team.
 Nazí Paikidze beat Padmini Rout to score a full point for the United States and so did Tania Sachdev against Anna Zatonskih for India.
 Georgia beat Austria 3–1 with two wins with the White pieces by Lela Javakhishvili and Nino Batsiashvili, while Azerbaijan and Israel defeated Malaysia and Mongolia with the same result, respectively.
 Vietnam minimally beat the Netherlands 2½-1½ as a result of the wins by Hoàng Thị Bảo Trâm and Nguyễn Thị Thanh An both with the Black pieces.